 Policies like the HQE (Haute Qualité Environnementale) certification support the utilization of eco-friendly materials in buildings.

-Germany is expected to experience a significant growth in the green building materials industry over the projection period.
+Germany is expected to experience significant growth in the green building materials industry over the projection period.

 The DGNB (Deutsche Gesellschaft für Nachhaltiges Bauen) certification also encourages sustainable building activities.